Lazytrackz/search_engine/README.md

 How does it work:

-1.First of all you need to add links for documents to search into config.json, field "files" 2.You may also setup how many responses you want to get in field: "max_responses" 3.Each document sould be no more then 1000 words, one word no more then 100 signts
+1. First of all you need to add links for documents to search into config.json, field "files"
+2. You may also setup how many responses you want to get in field: "max_responses"
+3. Each document sould be no more then 1000 words, one word no more then 100 signts

 config.json examle: